SimCapture Enterprise with Exam System: Inter-Rater Consistency Report

 - Glossary

-The Inter-Rater Consistency Report helps you evaluate how consistently multiple raters score the same learners.
-This is essential for ensuring fairness and reliability in assessments.
+The Inter‑Rater Consistency Report helps you evaluate how consistently multiple raters score the same learners.
+This report is commonly used by administrators and faculty to support fair grading , rater calibration , and assessment quality assurance .

 - Navigate to Reports in the global navigation bar.